justinramel/justinramel.github.com/source/_posts/2012-10-20-jenkins-dot-net-setting-up-your-first-job.markdown

 Congratulations your first Jenkins Job is setup.

-In my next post we'll build it.
+In my next post we'll build it!